tttapa/Control-Surface/README.md

 ### Bank support

-All controls can be arranged in **banks**: for example, if you have only 4 physical faders, you can make them bankable, so they can be used to control the volume of many different tracks, by selecting the corresponding bank.

-Selecting a bank can be done using push buttons, rotary encoders, etc.
+All controls can be arranged in **banks**: for example, if you have only 4 physical faders, you can make them bankable, so they can be used to control the volume of many more different tracks.
+Changing banks can be done using push buttons, rotary encoders, etc.
 Apart from banks and bank selectors, you can also add **transposers** to change the key of your notes, for example.